ABOUT STUDYING IN AUSTRIA

 Document Certification: Apostille+

 This treaty is called the Hague Convention on Legalization of Foreign Public Documents.
-For more information on the Convention, please see the link collection provided by the U.S. Department of State http://travel.state.gov/law/legal/treaty/treaty_785.html or directly consult the website of the Hague Conference on Private International Lawhttp://www.hcch.net/index_en.php?act=conventions.text&cid=41.
+For more information on the Convention, please see the collection of links provided by the US State Department or consult the website of the Hague Conference on Private International Law directly.

-According to that treaty a document originating in one Convention country is recognized in all other Convention countries if it bears the so-called Apostille stamp, which is a validation performed by the superior office in the country and state (province) where it was issued.
-In the United States the Secretary of State and the Deputy Secretary of State of the individual U.S. states provides the Apostille.
+According to this treaty, a document originating in one Convention country is recognized in all other Convention countries if it bears the so-called apostille stamp, which is a validation performed by the superior office in the country and state (province) where it was issued.
+In the United States, the secretaries of state and the deputy secretaries of state of the individual US states provide the apostille.

-In the context of applying to an Austrian university, the Hague Convention means that diplomas of U.S. colleges and universities have to be authenticated by Apostille, before they can be accepted by an Austrian institution.
-In order to receive an Apostille for your diploma, you need to contact the responsible state authority that has been designated to issue these certifications.
+In the context of applying to an Austrian university, the Hague Convention means that diplomas issued by US colleges and universities have to be authenticated by apostille before they can be accepted by an Austrian institution.
+In order to receive an apostille for your diploma, you need to contact the responsible state authority that has been designated to issue these certifications.